 And how can you determine your root cause of depression?

 UPDATED Video 1: Why you Get Depressed: New scientific Insights

 The four links below give some powerful evidence that depression is in fact a whole body disorder.

-You see, the greatest lesson I've learnt about recovering from depression is that we can only recover fully from it when we are able to separate ourselves from the it's symptoms.
+You see, the greatest lesson I've learnt about recovering from depression is that you can only recover fully when you are able to distinguish the difference between yourself and the symptoms of depression.

-In part 2 of our 5 part series on how to deal with depression, I reveal a better way to think about these symptoms.
+In part 2 of our 5 part series on how to deal with depression, I reveal a better way to think about depressive symptoms.

 This is an important preparation for the next steps we will be covering in Video 3

 Here's video 2: Update to video 2 COMING SOON!

 Now what can we start doing practically about the biological contributors to depression?